Resources and FAQs

 Use this manual to get detailed instructions for requesting out of home (OOH) treatment.

-Get instructions for working with the CSOC's SRTU for placing youth in out-of-home treatment.
+Get instructions for working with the CSOC ORS for placing youth in out-of-home treatment.

 - Out-of-home provider list (PDF).

-- Specialty (SPEC), psychiatric community residence (PCR), and detention alternative programs (DAP) must not be contacted without prior authorization from the SRTU.
+- Specialty (SPEC), psychiatric community residence (PCR), and detention alternative programs (DAP) must not be contacted without prior authorization from the ORS.

 - Intensive residential treatment programs (IRTS) are exclusively referred through CCIS units only and may not be referred by care management.